Our Privacy Promise

 In cases when we use external websites provided by other organisations such as Twitter or Facebook, then we would ask you to consult their privacy policies to determine how your personal data will be processed by these controllers.

-We hold your personal information for only as long as is necessary to fulfil the purposes for which the data was collected and our legitimate interests or in order to comply with legal or regulatory rules and requirements.
+The law requires we hold your personal data for only as long as is necessary.
+This is to fulfil the purposes for which the data was collected and our legitimate interests or in order to comply with legal or regulatory rules and requirements.

 The Data Protection Act 2018 prohibits a data controller from processing and retaining (an individual’s) criminal offence data.
-However, an exception within part 3 of schedule 1 of the DPA 2018 allows a controller to process criminal record data for the specific purposes of volunteer and employee recruitment and management.
-Once a recruitment process has been completed for a role, we as a controller, will not retain a copy of the DBS /DS report or any of the Criminal record information from within the report.
-However, we will retain the following information as evidence of the completion of the DBS: (note this retained information is personal not criminal record data)
+However, an exception within part 3 of schedule 1 of the DPA 2018 allows a controller to process criminal offence data for the specific purposes of volunteer and employee recruitment.
+At Blind Veterans UK we will only process criminal offence data within a requested DBS/DS report as “live data” during the recruitment process.
+Once a recruitment process has been completed for a role, we as a controller, will not retain a copy of the DBS /DS report or any of the Criminal offence data from within the report.
+However, we will retain the following information as evidence of the completion of the DBS: (Note this retained information is personal data not criminal offence data)

 - The date of issue of a disclosure

 - The type of disclosure requested